huoyijie/mobile-touchpad/README.md

 # mobile-touchpad
-touch your phone into a touchpad
+turn your phone into a touchpad

 # License
 MIT License